 - Make Pie Crusts.
 Prepare your dough from scratch, or thaw out any frozen dough you’ll be using.

 - Make Custard Pies.
-Prepare and bake your pumpkin pies and other custard-y pies and store them in the fridge.
+Prepare and bake your gluten-free or basic pumpkin pies and other custard-y pies and store them in the fridge.
 (Hold off on making your fruit pies or pecan pies, as they don’t keep as well.)

 - Make Rolls.
 Fresh bread and dinner rolls will keep for a couple of days.

 - Make Dips & Dressings.
 Things like dips, salad dressings, soups, cranberry sauce, and even mashed potatoes will keep in the fridge for a couple of days.

 - Assemble Casseroles.
 Assemble your sweet potato casserole, green bean casserole, and oven-baked stuffing/dressing and store them in the fridge.
 All you’ll have to do on the big day is bake them off!

 One Day Before